nohzafk/german-words-list/src/README.md

 # Format

-each word is explained with following format
+Each word is explained with following format

 - Meaning and Usage
 - Linguistic Analysis